 Do you have digital marketing goals for this year?
 Many business owners hit roadblocks when it comes to creating defined digital marketing goals for their business.
-In this first of a three-part series, we are helping you to define digital marketing goals for your website.
+In this first of three-part series, we are helping you to define digital marketing goals for your website.
 Follow along for future posts discussing digital marketing goals for social media and digital marketing goals for email marketing.

 Evaluate Your Current Site and Stats